 When to See a Doctor or Seek Professional Help

-If you think you have an issue with a particular prescription drug use, don’t hesitate to talk with your doctor.
+If you think you have an issue with a prescription drugs, don’t hesitate to talk with your doctor.
 Although some people may find it embarrassing to discuss such topics, you should remember that doctors are trained professionals looking to help you and not condemn you.
 It is also easier to handle the issue earlier before it escalates into something more serious.

 Subsequently, if you or someone you know is struggling with an addiction, don’t be afraid to seek professional help.
 The good news is there are professional treatment facilities like Granite Recovery Center that can tailor a recovery plan suitable for your needs.

-Granite Center is a drug rehab institution focused on changing the lives of alcohol and drug-dependent individuals from New England and its environs.
+Granite Recovery Centers is a drug rehab institution focused on changing the lives of alcohol and drug-dependent individuals from New England and elsewhere.
 For over a decade now, we have offered a wide range of science-based clinical treatments with comprehensive psychotherapy programs.

-We take pride in our addiction treatment plans featuring medical detox, sober living, primary residential treatment, extended care, intensive outpatient counseling, medication-assisted treatment, and more.
+We take pride in our addiction treatment plans, which feature medical detox, sober living, primary residential treatment, extended care, intensive outpatient counseling, medication-assisted treatment, and more.
 At our additional recovery centers, we offer a wide range of treatment programs to help you restore your health and state of mind.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Mental Health Program